 In NASA's earliest years, the Agency followed the military's lead in keeping quiet about rocket launches until after the fact, but as the human spaceflight program ramped up, the Agency shifted gears, releasing details in advance.
 For example, before the Apollo 11 launch, NASA, through industry partner North American Rockwell Corporation, released the Apollo Spacecraft News Reference, which described the mission hardware and operations in detail.
-Additionally, NASA's public affairs team lobbied and obtained approval for live coverage of the event, which drew a worldwide television audience of an estimated 650 million people.101 Thanks in part to NASA's public relations efforts, Apollo inspired countless people, who would go on to make their mark in commercial space.
+Additionally, NASA's public affairs team lobbied and obtained approval for live coverage of the event, which drew a worldwide television audience of an estimated 650 million people.
+Thanks in part to NASA's public relations efforts, Apollo inspired countless people, who would go on to make their mark in commercial space.
 In 1976, NASA began regularly publishing Spinoff, a magazine dedicated to Agency technologies improving life on Earth.
 The inaugural issue cited the benefits of communications satellites and the progress of Intelsat, the international cooperative formed to provide satellite communications services on a global basis.
-The issue noted the ATS-6 satellite, built by Fairchild Industries, was performing flawlessly and delivering vital educational programming and medical services to remote corners of the globe.102 expertise, technology, infrastructure, and launch support.
+The issue noted the ATS-6 satellite, built by Fairchild Industries, was performing flawlessly and delivering vital educational programming and medical services to remote corners of the globe.

+During the 1960s and 1970s, NASA worked closely with industry, operating as a customer; a market driver; and a provider of expertise, technology, infrastructure, and launch support.
 The Agency kept industry apprised of its programs, activities, and needs through conferences such as the NASA-Industry Program Plans Conference.
 The first such conference, held in July 1960, provided industry with an overview of NASA's organization and programs.
 NASA's growth and organizational changes during the next couple of years fueled industry calls for a second such conference, which was held in 1963 in Washington, DC.
-In opening remarks at the conference, Walter Lingle, NASA assistant administrator for management development, explained one reason for holding the conference: "Industry has asked that we let them know more accurately what we are now planning for the future so that they can more intelligently invest in their own facilities, their own research and technology development programs, and develop their organization to make better-informed responses to our future requests for proposals."103
+In opening remarks at the conference, Walter Lingle, NASA assistant administrator for management development, explained one reason for holding the conference: "Industry has asked that we let them know more accurately what we are now planning for the future so that they can more intelligently invest in their own facilities, their own research and technology development programs, and develop their organization to make better-informed responses to our future requests for proposals."